What Every Woman Should Know About Her Luteal Phase

 The luteal phase is the second half of your cycle, beginning after ovulation and ending when you get your next period.
 It’s something most women don’t pay much attention to unless they’re having trouble getting pregnant (a short luteal phase is associated with difficulty conceiving and early pregnancy loss/chemical pregnancy).
 But the luteal phase is an important part of not just your fertility, but your overall health.

 If you’re not being treated for infertility, it’s likely that your doctor has never asked you about your luteal phase.
 But this is a particularly important part of the cycle.
 The American College of Obstetricians and Gynecologists recently declared the menstrual cycle the “fifth vital sign”—as important to your health as blood pressure or breathing—and the luteal phase is a big part of the reason why.

 What is the luteal phase, anyway?

-The luteal phase is the latter part of your cycle, after the dramatic and exciting stuff has already happened.
+The luteal phase is the latter half of your cycle, after the dramatic and exciting stuff has already happened.
 You’ve had your period, you’ve ovulated, and now your body is waiting, with bated breath, for a possible pregnancy.
 If you were planning a surprise party for your husband, the follicular phase would be the part where you bake a cake, gather all your friends together, and hang streamers all over the living room.
 The luteal phase would be the part where everyone sits quietly, the tension building as you all wait for him to get home.

 After you ovulate, the corpus luteum—a structure inside the ovaries that holds a developing egg—collapses and begins to produce progesterone.
-Progesterone helps thicken your uterine so that if there is a fertilized egg, it has a nice, soft bed in which to implant itself.
+Progesterone helps thicken your uterine lining so that if there is a fertilized egg, it has a nice, soft bed in which to implant itself.
 If no egg implants, the corpus luteum stops producing progesterone after about 10 – 16 days, and you shed your uterine lining in your period.

 Why is the luteal phase important for women who are trying to conceive?